MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/upgrade-phones-to-displays.md

 ## Known issues

-### Teams displays have the Default them instead of the Dark theme
+### Teams displays have the Default theme instead of the Dark theme

 Dark theme support on Teams displays will be available in a future update.
 Teams phones that use the Dark theme will get the Default theme after the upgrade to Teams displays.